DNYoussef/AIVillage/README.md

 This command will merge the GPT-2 and DistilGPT-2 models using SLERP and DARE for parameter space merging, Frankenmerge for deep fusion space merging, and apply weight masking with a rate of 0.1 using the magnitude-based strategy.

 For more detailed information on model merging and advanced configurations, please refer to the `docs/model_merging.md` file.

+## King Agent

+The King Agent is a sophisticated AI system designed to coordinate and manage multiple AI agents in the AI Village project.
+It uses advanced decision-making processes, task routing, and management techniques to efficiently handle complex tasks and workflows.

+### Key Features

+1. **Monte Carlo Tree Search (MCTS) for Workflow Optimization**: The King Agent uses MCTS to generate and optimize workflows for complex tasks.

+2. **Incentive-Based Agent Management**: An incentive model is implemented to motivate and manage multiple agents effectively.

+3. **Intelligent Task Routing**: The King Agent uses a preference-based approach to route tasks to the most appropriate agents.

+4. **Hierarchical Sub-Goal Generation**: The system can break down complex tasks into manageable sub-goals, improving overall task completion efficiency.

+5. **Continuous Learning and Adaptation**: The King Agent implements a feedback loop to continuously improve its decision-making and task allocation processes.

+### Components

+- **KingCoordinator**: The central component that manages interactions between different parts of the system.
+- **UnifiedTaskManager**: Responsible for creating, assigning, and managing tasks across different agents.
+- **DecisionMaker**: Makes complex decisions using various AI techniques, including MCTS.
+- **AgentRouter**: Efficiently routes tasks to the most appropriate agents based on their capabilities and past performance.

+For more detailed information about the King Agent, its components, and usage, please refer to the `agents/king/README.md` file.

+## Contributing

+Contributions to the AI Village project are welcome.
+Please ensure that your code adheres to the project's coding standards and is accompanied by appropriate tests and documentation.

+## License

+[Add your license information here]